pointOfive/Home/Bio/README.md

 But what could be more exciting and promising than working on the data that programs life?
 So, without even a single college biology class to my name I joined the [Training Program in Biostatistics, Bioinformatics, Nutrition and Cancer](https://www.stat.tamu.edu/train/index.html) at Texas A&M University.
-While there I was embeded in a cancer nutrition wet lab helping biology postdocs and graduate students analyze their data while learning about the biology, genetics, and experimental tools that produced it.
+While there I was embedded in a cancer nutrition wet lab helping biology postdocs and graduate students analyze their data while learning about the biology, genetics, and experimental tools that produced it.
 From simple ANOVA experimental design, I moved onto "large p small n" settings (i.e., transcriptomics), and then metagenomics which provided my introduction and eventual transition to nextgen sequencing.
-The basis and foundation of my ability to work in and contribute to [scientific research](https://github.com/pointOfive/Examples/tree/master/Papers#publications) was formed though this outstanding postodoral experience.
+The basis and foundation of my ability to work in and contribute to [scientific research](https://github.com/pointOfive/Examples/tree/master/Papers#publications) was formed though this outstanding postdoctoral experience.

 ## [Duke](https://github.com/pointOfive/Examples/tree/master/Experience#experience)